Speakers

 Subtitle: Small molecules, big impact

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 Molecules that move the world (Part 2)